cmaureir/progra-alma/classes/class1.rst

 .. index:: scientific notation

-Others representations is the scientific notation, in which is written a factor and a power of ten separated by a letter  ``e``.
+Other representation is the scientific notation, in which the number is written with a factor and a power of ten separated by the letter  ``e``.
 For example:

     >>> -2.45E4
     -24500.0